-5.7.1 Every thirty days the Child Protection Commission provides the Major Superior and the Superior General with a progress report of the investigation.
+5.7.1 Periodically, the Child Protection Commission shall provide the Major Superior and the Superior General with a progress report on the investigation.

-5.8- Progress
+5.8- Process

-- 5.8.1 The Child Protection Commission: - a- Collects relevant information concerning the facts. - b- Access information and documents for the purposes of the investigation held the various archives. - c- Requests information from persons and institutions, also civilians that are able to provide useful information for the investigation. - d- Receive and listens with compassion and impartiality to the victim(s) and the accused person.
-If it is a minor or a vulnerable person, this will be done in the presence of a parent or witness chosen by the victim. - e- Acts with impartiality and without conflicts of interests.
-In the event that a member of the Child Protection Commission finds himself in a conflict of interest or is unable to maintain the necessary impartiality to guarantee the integrity of the investigation, he has the obligation to abstain and report the circumstance to the Major Superior who will replace him for the case in question.
+- 5.8.1 The Child Protection Commission : - a- gathers relevant information concerning the facts. - b- accesses the information and documents held in the various archives for the purposes of the investigation. - c- requests information from people and institutions, including civilians (lay people), who are in a position to provide useful information for the investigation - d- welcomes and listens with compassion and impartiality to the victim(s) and the accused person.
+In the case of a minor or vulnerable person, this will be done in the presence of a parent or a witness chosen by the victim. - e- acts impartially and without conflict of interest.
+In the event that a member of the Child Protection Commission has a conflict of interest or is unable to maintain the necessary impartiality to guarantee the integrity of the investigation, he/she is obliged to abstain and report the circumstance to the Major Superior, who will replace him/her for the case in question. - f- acts impartially and without conflict of interest.
+In the event that a member of the Child Protection Commission has a conflict of interest or is unable to maintain the necessary impartiality to guarantee the integrity of the investigation, he/she is obliged to abstain and report the circumstance to the Major Superior, who will replace him/her for the case in question.